WinzarH/LikertMakeR/README.md

    when only summary statistics have been reported,

    - Teaching.
-Helping researchers and students to better understand the relationships among scale properties, sample size, number of items, etc.
+Helping researchers and students to better understand the relationships among scale properties, sample size, number of items, etc..

    - Checking the feasibility of scale moments with given scale and correlation properties